cassidyjmorales/cassidyjmorales.github.io/README.md

 - Gained positive feedback from personal testimonials of clients and received recognition as a top-performing leasing consultant for consistently achieving outstanding results

 ## Projects
 **Something with the vets**
 A geosptial anaytics project where I did something.

 **Inaugural Speeches Sentiment Analysis**
-Used python package 'vader' with team to analyze presidental inaugural speeches from the historical roaring 20s, to the modern COVID-19.
+Used python package 'vader' with team to analyze the sentiment of presidental inaugural speeches from the historical roaring 20s to modern COVID-19.
 [Presentation](text.pdf)

 **Lyft vs Ford GoBike**
-Analyzed Lyft's bike sales with SQL to gain insights into the market and provided recommendations to aquirce new customers.
+Analyzed Lyft's electric bike sales with SQL to gain insights into the market and provided recommendations to acquire new customers.
 [Project](portfolio.pdf)